Silk-Screened Posters, Prints & Original Paintings

 I’ve gotten around.
 After growing up in Michigan I lived in Chicago, Palo Alto, San Francisco, now New York, and part time in New Orleans.
 All three US coasts.
 Like I said, I love places (it’s called “topophilia”), and I infuse that love into a lot of my work.

-- AND NEW PIECES NOW FOR SALE AT THE ANN ARBOR ART CENTER.
+AND: STUFF NOW FOR SALE AT THE ANN ARBOR ART CENTER.
+Hand-tinted Blimpy Burgers!
+Law Quads!
+Blue Front Deli!
+Happy Art Fair.